Vultaire/r21buddy/README.rst

 Linux
 -----

-Just run the scripts as-is.  **The setup.py is intended for driving the Windows build; it does not presently install the app into your site-packages.**
+Just run the scripts as-is.

 oggpatch.py is a single-file patcher, likely very similar to existing patchers out there.
 It should be capable of length-patching any ogg